imfd-stroemungsmechanik/introduction-into-cfd/4_airfoil/1_preprocessing.md

 ### Start and End Times

-The start/stop times and the time step for the run must be set.
 In this tutorial the run starts at time 0, which means that OpenFOAM needs to read field data from a directory named 0.
 Therefore we set the `startFrom` keyword to `startTime` and then specify the `startTime` keyword to be `0`.
 The simulation should run until a steady state solution is reached.
 Since it is unknown how many iterations are needed for this, it is assumed that 1000 iterations are sufficient.
 Therefore, the `stopAt` entry is set to `endTime` and the `endTime` entry to `1000`.

 The corresponding lines in the `controlDict` look as follows: